Why Osborne Clarke?

 Could you describe a typical day at Osborne Clarke?

 After completing my training, I’m now an Associate in the Projects team and life is just as changeable.
 The Projects team do a real variety of work and there is a lot to learn.
-We do plenty of energy work which is great for me as I have been able to bed myself into the sector and do some really interesting work from financing energy projects to purchasing power and giving niche regulatory advice.
-In terms of my work schedule, no day is really the same, I do a range of work across energy regulation, transactional energy and infrastructure as well being involved in the Transformational Drivers that form Osborne Clarke’s 2025 strategy, including decarbonisation and energy innovation.
+We do plenty of energy focused work which is great for me as I have been able to bed myself into the sector and do some really interesting fee earning from financing energy projects to purchasing power and giving niche regulatory advice.
+In terms of my work schedule, no day is really the same, I do a range of work across energy regulation, transactional energy and infrastructure as well being involved in the sub-sectors and Transformational Drivers that form Osborne Clarke’s 2025 strategy, including decarbonisation and energy innovation.

 Could you tell us about your involvement with the Diversity and Inclusion networks?